 The first feature from director Mary Harron, who went on to make the excellent adaptation of American Psycho and 2005’s The Notorious Bettie Page, I Shot Andy Warhol is a true-life drama about Valerie Solanas, the feminist writer who infamously attempted to assassinate one of the most famous artists of the 20th century.

-Jared Harris plays Warhol as an aloof enigma, and Harron depicts the 60s era with a keen eye for period detail.
-Above all, Taylor is both sympathetic and unnerving in the central role in a difficult yet rewarding drama.
+Jared Harris plays Warhol as an aloof enigma, and Harron depicts the ’60s era with a keen eye for period detail.
+Above all, Taylor is both sympathetic and unnerving in the central role, making for a difficult yet rewarding drama.

 Between 12 Monkeys and The Fifth Element, Bruce Willis teamed up with writer and director Walter Hill for this loose remake of Akira Kurosawa’s Yojimbo.
 Willis plays an anonymous killer who shows up in the near-deserted town of Jericho and immediately starts playing its two rival gangs off each other.

-Establishing a gloomy, dour tone in this Prohibition-set piece, Hill was criticised for failing to inject much humanity or even levity in this tough action flick.
-Then again, the hard-boiled atmosphere is precisely the point: like the films of Sam Peckinpah or John Woo, Willis' taciturn hero shoots straight and seldom misses, and there's a certain charm to the pared-back, basic premise; certainly, Last Man Standing has aged quite a bit better than some of Willis' other films from the period, such as Striking Distance or the dismal Color Of Night.
+Establishing a gloomy, dour tone in this Prohibition-set piece, Hill was criticized for failing to inject much humanity or even levity in this tough action flick.
+Then again, the hardboiled atmosphere is precisely the point: like the films of Sam Peckinpah or John Woo, Willis’ taciturn hero shoots straight and seldom misses, and there’s a certain charm to the pared-back, basic premise; certainly, Last Man Standing has aged quite a bit better than some of Willis’ other films from the period, such as Striking Distance or the dismal Color of Night.

 With Bruce Dern and the endlessly hardworking Christopher Walken adding value to the cast, Last Man Standing is worth tracking down if you’re in the mood for a grimly entertaining shoot-em-up.

-Michael J Fox stars as Frank, a former architect who uses his ability to communicate ghosts to swindle the unwary out of their hard-earned cash - little do these people know that the spooks haunting their houses are actually Frank's partners in crime.
+Michael J. Fox stars as Frank, a former architect who uses his ability to communicate with ghosts to swindle the unwary out of their hard-earned cash–little do these people know that the spooks haunting their houses are actually Frank’s partners in crime.

-Although lacking in explicit gore, The Frighteners still has some exceedingly dark flashes of humour, which grow in frequency as the movie progresses.
-Suffering at the box office, due in part because of the huge success of Independence Day, The Frighteners is nevertheless a great showcase for Jackson's slightly manic style of storytelling - it's certainly a very different film from his 1994 drama Heavenly Creatures, and while it's less satisfying than that Oscar-nominated success, The Frighteners is still a highly entertaining macabre fantasy.
+Although lacking in explicit gore, The Frighteners still has some exceedingly dark flashes of humor, which grow in frequency as the movie progresses.
+Suffering at the box office due in part because of the huge success of Independence Day, The Frighteners is nevertheless a great showcase for Jackson’s slightly manic style of storytelling–it’s certainly a very different movie from his 1994 drama Heavenly Creatures, and while it’s less satisfying than that Oscar-nominated success, The Frighteners is still a highly entertaining macabre fantasy.

-For some, Arthur Miller's dazzling play will be remembered as a set text in school English lessons, but director Nicholas Hytner's adaptation brings this tragic allegory brilliantly to life.
-Hytner was formerly an opera and theatre director before he turned his hand to filmmaking with movies like The Madness Of King George and The Object Of My Affection, which is probably why he manages to get such great performances from his cast, with Daniel Day-Lewis as John Proctor and Winona Ryder as Abigail Williams.
+For some, Arthur Miller’s dazzling play will be remembered as a set text in English class, but director Nicholas Hytner’s adaptation brings this tragic allegory brilliantly to life.
+Hytner was formerly an opera and theater director before he turned his hand to filmmaking with movies like The Madness of King George and The Object of My Affection, which is probably why he manages to get such great performances from his cast, with Daniel Day-Lewis as John Proctor and Winona Ryder as Abigail Williams.

-Miller's play, loosely based on the infamous Salem witch trials of the 17th century, was intended to capture the paranoid atmosphere of 50s America, when Senator Joseph McCarthy led a damaging search for communist sympathisers in his own back yard, but as a broader critique of inhumanity and intolerance, the story is utterly timeless.
+Miller’s play, loosely based on the infamous Salem witch trials of the 17th century, was intended to capture the paranoid atmosphere of 1950s America, when Sen. Joseph McCarthy led a damaging search for communist sympathisers in his own backyard, but as a broader critique of inhumanity and intolerance, the story is utterly timeless.

-The Crucible was already adapted once for the screen in 1957 to greater fanfare, but this 90s version is a great film itself: well shot and superbly acted, it's a strong retelling of a powerful tale.
+The Crucible was already adapted once for the screen in 1957 to greater fanfare, but this ’90s version is a great movie itself.
+Well shot and superbly acted, this is a strong retelling of a powerful tale.